• Skip to main content

 You could try this recipe with:

-• chicken mince instead of beef
+• lamb, chicken or pork mince instead of beef

 • wholemeal bread crumbs instead of white bread crumbs